markdoc/docs/pages/docs/render/react.md

 ## On the client

-Then, call `Markdoc.renderers.react` with your expanded render tree.
+Then, call `Markdoc.renderers.react` with your render tree.

 ```js
 import Markdoc from '@stripe-internal/markdoc';